People

 Dr. Gottumukkala obtained his Ph.D. from Louisiana Tech in Computational Analysis and Modeling.
 Dr. Gottumukkala research interests include providing on-demand access to cyberinfrastructure for disaster management, parallel algorithms, reliability modeling of distributed systems, and workflow modeling and analysis of distributed systems.
 He is currently working on HPC related projects for disaster management with the National Incident Management Systems and Advanced Technologies (NIMSAT).

-Khaliq, Mr. Abdul
+Khaliq, Dr. Abdul

 Louisiana Tech University